Caninsulin®

 A.

-VetPen should always be stored or carried with the needle removed and the cap on.
-To clean VetPen, simply wipe with a damp cloth.
+VetPens should always be stored or carried with the needle removed and the cap on.
+To clean your VetPen, simply wipe with a damp cloth.
 Do not immerse it in water.
 Keep Caninsulin® cartridges refrigerated and protected from light prior to use.
+After first use store below 25°C for up to 42 days.
 Do not freeze.

 A.